jburguete/swat/README.md

 * Remove redundant code (:heavy_check_mark:)
 * Exhaustive use of the "parameter" directive on constants (:heavy_check_mark:)
-* Remove global counters (as i, ihru, iihru, inumX, isub or idum in module parm).
+* Remove global counters (as i, ihru, iihru, inumX, isub, iru or idum in module parm).
 Using local counters or passing values as argument are preferred (:construction:)
 * Generate a detailed list of issues detected in the original code